TOEFL vs IELTS 2024: Which is Easier for Indian Students

 • Q. What is the average time required to finish the TOEFL exam?

 A. The TOEFL exam usually takes approximately four hours to finish.
-During each segment of the examination, there is an absolute necessity for test takers to manage their time effectively—practice time management during your preparation and the actual exam.
+During each segment of the examination, it is absolutely necessary for test takers to manage their time effectively—practice time management during your preparation and the actual exam.
 You can also set a timer for each practice session to simulate test conditions.

 • Q. How is the Speaking component of the TOEFL administered?